oconnor663/jacko.io/posts/snooze.md

     in practice we'd probably want to expand that to "Don't handle `Pin<_>` values in async functions."

 There's nothing wrong with pinning _per se_.
-It's a critical building block of async Rust, and we need it whenever we implement the `Future` trait "by hand".[^confusing] But when we have to pin things in async functions, it's usually because something is polling a future that it doesn't own.[^select_function] That's what's happening in the `poll!` and `select!` examples above.
-It's also what happening in the first stream example that used `select!` and `next`.
-Internally the `next` future polls the stream by reference, and it's no coincidence that that example doesn't compile without `pin!`.
-Whenever we poll something that we don't own and can't `drop`, we're at risk of snoozing it.
+It's a fundamental building block of async Rust, and we need it when we implement `Future` or `Stream` "by hand".[^confusing] But when we have to pin things in an `async fn`, it's usually because something is polling a future that it doesn't own.[^select_function] That's what's happening in the `poll!` and `select!` examples above, including the `stream.next()` case.
+Polling something we don't own and can't `drop` is a recipe for snoozing.

 [^confusing]: On the other hand, pinning is arguably the most confusing part of
     async Rust, and today we still need to teach it to beginners.
 If we could